udondon1478/TTM_Calculator/README.md

 - **Export Options**: Export results as CSV or HTML/PDF
 - **Dark Mode Support**: Toggle between light and dark themes

+## CSV Format Requirements

+This web application is designed to import CSV files exported from Payoneer.

+The application expects CSV files with at least the following columns:
+- `Transaction Date`: Transaction date (in a format parseable by pandas)
+- `Credit amount`: Transaction amount in USD

 ## Tech Stack

 ### Frontend